 A deposit of £500 + £100 payment plan fee will secure your place at booking.
 The remaining balance due 30 days before the start of the course.
-The remaining balance of £2,000 can be split to suit you.
-The total you will pay for a payment plan is £2,600.00
+The remaining balance of £2,200 can be split to suit you.
+PayPal’s Pay-in-3 can be used against all payments to spread the cost interest free.

 Contact us for assistance